Akara: Lands of Chaos

 - Monks – Monks have all but vanished, as the search for inner peace has been all but forgotten.
 Only a few temples remain, and these are maintained by very few.
 Most Masters were slain in the Great War, and most who remain were their students.

 - Paladins – Among the Elves, these are the Knights of the Oak.
 Amongst humans, they are the reknowned Knights of Akara.
 Dwarven paladins are of the order of the Hammer of Moradin.
 Dragonborn paladins are the Order of the Golden Talon.
 These righteous warriors spread hope and light where it is desperately needed in a dark world.
 Unwavering faith has bolstered the spirit of the people, and the common folk look to the Orders for guidance.
+There is rumor, however, that antipaladins of the Dark Powers of the world also exist, spreading doom and death.

 - Rangers – Heeding the call of nature, Rangers too have suffered in the new order.
 Before, they roamed and spoke with creatures freely, at one with the Natural Order.
 Now, they are often engaged in vicious battles with strange foes.
 This has espoused a hatred in rangers for the foreign monstrous species of Akara.
 Their mission is to eradicate their unnatural presence.
 Thus, there racial hatred abilities.